arodbusiness/Ark-Tooltip-Clipper/README.md

 # Ark-Tooltip-Clipper
 Takes screenshots of tooltips in Ark: Survival Evolved.
 Good for selling and trading items and blueprints.

 Only works on other inventories besides you own.
 Makes a folder in script directory named "Captures" and saves captured images there.

-Currently only works on 1920x1080 resolutions.
+Requirements:
+1920x1080 resolution
+Gdip_All.ahk

 Usage: